rejackson73/remarks/Nomad/nomad_concepts_arch.md

 ???
 Let's jump right in with the communications among the Nomad nodes.
 Within the Server Cluster, we have a Leader, and we have Followers.
 The Leaders are elected via quorum (which is why it is important to have 3-5 nodes) using the Consensus, based on RAFT.
 The Leader of the servers makes all allocation decisions, and distributes to Followers.
 Clients pull allocation and task assignments via RPC from each Server.

 ---
+name:  Nomad transaction management
+# Client Transaction Flow

+Working

+???
+As the clients communicate with the servers, transactions are shared across all servers within the cluster.
+The transactions are durable, meaning at least a majority of servers need to acknowledge the transaction before a response is sent back to the client.

+---
+name:  Client Initialization and Discovery
+# Nomad Node Discovery
+Nomad...
+* Servers must be accessible - IP, FQDN, or Discovery
+* Clients must reach servers - IP, FQDN, or Discovery
+* Regions must reach other Regions for Federation

+Through IP Address, FQDN, or Discovery

+???
+As Clients are initialized, they reach out to the configured servers, either by IP address, FQDN, or preferrably through some service discovery (Consul).

+---
+name:  Nomad with Consul
+# Nomad with Consul Discovery

+working

+???

+---
+Name:  Nomad Scheduler Section
+# Nomad Scheduler Processes
+## Evaluations, Allocations, Priorities, and Preemption

+---
 Name:  Nomad Evaluation